 The School has an excellent level of employee engagement through teaching/support staff training.
 Frequent teaching and learning meetings/briefings and regular SLT meetings which include higher and middle management.
 The well-being of staff is paramount in school and the school has a Well-Being Charter for all employees which includes numerous benefits.
-The school has invested in further counselling support in 2022 as a result of the pandemic.
+The school is currently working towards a Well-Being Charter Award.

-The structure of school governance is also key to the success of the school, through termly Full Trustee Board and Sub Committee Meetings, the Trustees contribute a wide range of experience and knowledge from within their individual job roles from outside of school.
-This benefits NGHS with key decision making to assist with the improvements and future plans of the school.
+The structure of school governance is also key to the success of the school, through termly Full Trustee Board and Sub-Committee Meetings, the Trustees contribute a wide range of experience and knowledge from within their individual job roles from outside of school.
+This benefits NGHS with key decision making to assist with the improvements and future plans of the School.